Xuan-Zheng05/Computer-Contest-Problems/README.md

 # Computer-Contest-Problems
-A bunch of different computer contest problems I have done.
+A bunch of different computer contest problems I have done on DMOJ.
 Mainly CCC, DMOPC, and USACO